HiTechGen/Ani2Cmd/README.md

 • Program can run with or without administrator.

-• Full screen works on any windows verison.
+• Full screen works on any windows version.

 >Features